 - (3) Effective in fiscal 2005, the options granted to the outside directors of the Company were replaced by DSU.
 The options shown in the table were granted before April 1, 2004.
 For more detailed information, see "Deferred Share Unit Plan for Directors". - (4) The DSU shown in the table represent the annual grants of DSU, the DSU granted with respect to the director's compensation and the equivalents of dividends on Common Shares. - (5) Mr. Frank A. Dottori was a director of Gestion Papiers Gaspésia Inc. and its subsidiary, Papiers Gaspésia Inc., until October 29, 2003.
 On January 30, 2004, Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership filed for protection under the Companies' Creditors Arrangement Act.
-On July 4, 2005, the plan of arrangement submitted by Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership to their creditors was homologated by the Court and is being implemented since then. - (6) Mr. Louis A. Tanguay was a member of the Board of Directors of SR Telecom and was subject to a management cease-trade order issued by the Autorité des marchés financiers from November 15, 2006 until December 8, 2006 and from April 2, 2007 until June 19, 2007, as a result of the failure by SR Telecom to timely file its financial statements during such periods.
+On July 4, 2005, the plan of arrangement submitted by Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership to their creditors was homologated by the Court and is being implemented since then. - (6) Mr. Anthony M. Fata became a member of the Audit Committee effective April 20, 2010. - (7) Mr. Louis A. Tanguay was a member of the Board of Directors of SR Telecom and was subject to a management cease-trade order issued by the Autorité des marchés financiers from November 15, 2006 until December 8, 2006 and from April 2, 2007 until June 19, 2007, as a result of the failure by SR Telecom to timely file its financial statements during such periods.
 Also, on November 19, 2007, while Mr. Tanguay was a director, SR Telecom filed for creditor protection under the Companies' Creditors Arrangement Act.
 The plan of compromise and reorganization was sanctioned by the Superior Court on October 20, 2008, and completed in December 2008.